karan283861/Midair-2018-client-patches/README.md

 # Midair (2018) client patches

+## Want to play without straight away without patching?
+Follow the instructions at [here](HowToRunWithoutPatches.md)

+---

+## What are the patches and why?
 A collection of client side patches for Midair Currently just a set of assembly patches to
-* Disable Midair's prediction (set via Predict command)
+1. Disable Midair's player prediction (set via Predict command)
+2. Disable Midair's fake projectile logic (also set via Predict command)

+Patches (1, 2) are to prevent the Midair client from performing client side prediction of other players, so lag compensation can be implemented server side.
+If these patches are not performed on the client while joined to a server with lag compensation enabled, then the player will not be able to utilise the benefits of server side lag compensation due to inaccurate client predictions and inaccurate "fake" projectiles.

 ### Requirements
 1. Midair client (normally obtainable via Steam)
 2. Python 3 (preferably the latest or closest to latest version)
 3. Pymem package installed via PIP
-4. This repository
+4. This repository (for the python file/s)

 ## Setting up for the first time